On chiral responses to geometric torsion: Abstract

 \section{Abstract}

 We show that geometric torsion does not lead to new chiral dissipationless transport effects.
 Instead apparent response to torsion can be viewed as a manifestation of the chiral vortical effect.
-We do however find a new dissipationless transport coefficient to curvature.
-In Einstein-Cartan spacetimes it can be computed by a two point function of currents to first order in derivatives.
-Its value is half that of the chiral magnetic conductivity.

 \keywords{Weyl fermions, Torsion, Transport}